Small-Sided Football (U6 - U13)

 3.2 As a consequence, no league or cup competition must be organised (or will be sanctioned) involving players in Academic school year six (6) and below.

-3.3 Under 6, 7, 8, 9, 10 and 11 - matches are played on a festival/round robin format with a minimum of four teams playing at a venue.
-Leagues and Coaches should ensure suitable breaks are providedbetween games.
+3.3 Under 6, 7, 8, 9, 10 and 11 - matches are played on a festival/round robin format with a minimum of four teams playing at a central venue, and a minimum of 3 teams at a club-based venue.
+Leagues and Coaches should ensure suitable breaks are provided between games.

 4.1 Leagues can organise a calendar of matches that may commence in August and should conclude no later than June 30th.